About Arugula

 Lysine-Arginine Ratio Analysis

-Some examples of foods that have a high lysine-arginine ratio are milk, cheese and yogurt, fish, poultry, fruits, and vegetables.
+Foods that have a high lysine-arginine ratio include milk, cheese and yogurt, fish, poultry, fruits, and vegetables.
+These foods can supply the body with sufficient lysine to compete with arginine and inhibit the virus from replicating and causing outbreaks.

 Because Arugula contains much higher levels of arginine than lysine, limiting its consumption is recommended by people who suffer from herpes, as it may trigger outbreaks.